He Panned It, Now He Sucks

 - Said reception was also parodied in the review of Alien: Resurrection, which contained a scene with a Xenomorph who disliked the review being murdered so the others could escape.
 Doug liked working on the review, and was disappointed that it went over the way it did.

-- And now, he gave a not-too-positive review to Indiana Jones and the Temple of Doom.
+- He gave a not-too-positive review to Indiana Jones and the Temple of Doom.
 You can pretty much guess how that turned out.

 - The Nostalgia Chick got a taste of this when she panned almost the entirety of the Transformers franchise (not just the Michael Bay films) in a review.
 Comments of "You're a girl, you wouldn't understand!" abounded.
 And it wasn't even a pan, more of a "brilliant idea, lots of fun, but boy is it silly", a viewpoint held by many sane Transfans.